 Reg Barclay, who was initially written as a one-shot character but then kept coming back, ended up featuring briefly in Star Trek: First Contact, and played a significant recurring role in Voyager.

 Ro Laren, big time.
 She made such an impact that both Deep Space Nine and Voyager used the Bajor/Cardassia/Maquis political situation as jumping-off points, and Kira Nerys and B'Elanna Torres were both Suspiciously Similar Substitutes for her when Michelle Forbes twice turned down the opportunity to reprise the character.
 Ro appeared in all of eight episodes.

 The Borg as far as alien species go.
-Talk about the famous aliens in the franchise, they're bound to be among them, rivaling the Klingons and Romulans, and they only appear in four episodes in this series and one movie.
+Talk about the famous aliens in the franchise, they're bound to be among them, rivaling the popularity of the Klingons and Romulans (and arguably more well known than the latter), and they only appear in four episodes in this series and one movie.
 They got featured more prominently in Voyager, though in that they suffered from massive Villain Decay.

-Family Unfriendly Aesop: From the two-part episode "Birthright", "Children show learn about their heritage, and if it includes animosity/hatred towards others, then they should accept that as part of their heritage.".
+Family-Unfriendly Aesop: From the two-part episode "Birthright", "Children should learn about their heritage, and if it includes bigotry, then they should accept that as part of their heritage."